Best Cheese for Pizza: Mozzarella & Beyond

 Brick Cheese Pizza

 Another type of cheese that can be found on pizza—in certain areas—is Wisconsin brick cheese.
 And by certain areas, we mean specifically Detroit.
 For some reason, pizza makers in Detroit add brick cheese to their regular mozzarella.
 Some build their pizzas as usual, while others build them in reverse, adding cubes of brick directly to the top of the crust before adding sauce and toppings.
 Caution: We are NOT talking about German-style Brick.
 This cheese is smear-ripened similarly to its cousin, Limburger, and is meant to be used accordingly.
-We do have a recipe for Limburger pizza, and you could certainly substitute German-style Brick in the recipe, but if someone is expecting Detroit-style pizza, they would be in for a pungent surprise!
+There is actually a recipe for Limburger pizza, and you could certainly substitute German-style Brick in the recipe, but if someone is expecting Detroit-style pizza, they would be in for a pungent surprise!

 Just as Detroit has its own style of pizza, so does St. Louis.
 St. Louis-style pizza typically features a very thin, unleavened, cracker-like crust and is cut in squares (known as a “party cut” or “tavern cut”).
 But the main distinguishing feature of St. Louis pizza is the cheese: namely, Provel.
 This white pasteurized processed cheese is similar to Velveeta, with a low melting point, and is processed from Cheddar, Swiss, and provolone cheeses.
 Provel is rarely found outside the St. Louis area, so if you want to try to duplicate the flavor—you won’t be able to duplicate the texture—of St. Louis pizza, substitute a blend of Baby Swiss, white Cheddar, and provolone.